Master of Science

 - Applicants must meet the admission requirements for the Graduate College.

-- Applicants must have a minimum undergraduate cumulative grade point average of 3.00.
+- Applicants must have a minimum undergraduate or graduate cumulative grade point average of 3.00.

-- Applicants must provide statement of intent which addresses career goals, interests in Graduate College and emergency management, and research interests.
-(500 word minimum)
+- Applicants must provide a statement of intent which addresses career goals, interests in graduate education, emergency management, and research interests.
+(300 word minimum)

 - Applicants must provide a resume or vitae.